michael0401/boxspringjs/API.md

 > When creating a new user account, `signUp` will fail if the requested `name` in the authentication object is already existing by some other user.
 To limit the likelihood of name clashes, it is recommended to require a valid email address as the `name` for all user accounts.

 >When updating, `updateUser` by definition will update a user account with the new `password` and credentials.
-To confirm that the requesting user is the owner of the account, the application can check the existence of the old user account with `getUser`, update the user account with its own hashed `password` and email the new password to the user.
+To confirm that the requesting user is the owner of the account, the application can check the existence of the old user account with `fetch`, update the user account with its own hashed `password` and email the new password to the user.
 Once the user re-enters the system with the hashed password he can change his password to his preference and the application can safely update the new `password` using `updateUser`.

 The `deleteUser` method removes user accounts from the system. __This operation is not reversible.__